 From this location, you can capture stunning shots of the Pacific Ocean, Redondo Beach, and the Los Angeles skyline all within the same frame.
 However, you will need a telephoto lens as the area can get quite windy.
 Once you arrive, you will be treated to endless views of the ocean, Catalina Island, and Santa Monica.
 Street parking is available, but keep in mind that this spot is extremely popular throughout the year.
 Plan accordingly and consider visiting Flat Rock Point after it rains.
 This is another location that I consider to be one of the best places to take pictures in Los Angeles.

 6. Kenneth Hahn Park in Baldwin Hills

 This is the prime spot to capture the moon rising behind the L.A. skyline during wintertime.
-Park on Don Lorenzo Drive, Don Miguel Drive or Don Zarembo Drive.
+Park on Don Lorenzo Drive, Don Miguel Drive, or Don Zarembo Drive.
 You don’t have to hike too much, which is always good if you are bringing several cameras and tripods.
 This is not one of the safest neighborhoods in L.A. so please be careful.
-We don’t recommend you to go there by yourself.
+We don’t recommend you go there by yourself.

 7. Westward Beach in Malibu

 Located on the west side of Point Dume, near the spot where the ending of the 1968 movie, The Planet of the Apes, was filmed, Westward Beach offers nice views of the ocean, the stars, and the Milky Way.
 You will want to spend a lot of time there and probably visit this part of Malibu more than once.
 There is plenty of street parking on Westward Beach Road but only after sunset because the beach is always crowded during the day.
 Westward Beach is considered one of the most Instagrammable places in Los Angeles, especially for fashion photography.